-With more than 10 years of experience in study abroad consulting, Mr. Dang Huu Phuoc, Director of a study abroad company in Ho Chi Minh City, said he has met with admissions representatives from many American universities.
+With more than 10 years of experience in overseas study consulting, Mr. Dang Huu Phuoc, Director of a study abroad company in Ho Chi Minh City, said he has met with admissions representatives from many American universities.
 According to him, schools often consider applications comprehensively, not just focusing on scores.

 If information is missing, they can open the data of candidates who applied to the school in previous years for comparison.